The Fiery Flying Serpent

 Historical & Archaeological Support

-There is solid historical and archaeological evidence in support of the pterosaur interpretation.
+There is some historical and archaeological evidence in support of the pterosaur interpretation.
 Note that the nation of Philistia referenced in Isaiah 30 is geographically intermediate between the land of Israel and Egypt.
-This is the same region from which the ancient historians’ reports of pterosaurs come.
-Various historians told of small flying reptiles in Arabia, recounted the virility of their poisons and described their predators, the ibis bird.[iii]
+This is the same region from which the ancient reports of pterosaurs come.
+Various historians told of small flying reptiles in Arabia and Egypt, recounted the virility of their poisons and described their predator, the ibis bird (Epstein, 1973, p.43).

 The well-respected Greek researcher Herodotus wrote:

 In his third volume Herodotus goes on to tell how these animals could sometimes be found in the Arabian spice groves.
 He describes their size, coloration, and reproduction.
 It seems flying serpents were infamous for hanging in frankincense trees.
-When workers wanted to gather the tree’s incense, they would employ putrid smoke to drive the flying reptiles away.[v]
+When workers wanted to gather the tree’s incense, they would employ putrid smoke to drive the flying reptiles away (Herodotus, 1850, pp. 107-108).

 Josephus’ account is particularly lucid.
 He tells of Moses leading the Egyptian army against Nubia:

-The Greek word used by Josephus for “snake” is the same one employed by Christ in John 3 (and also by Paul in I Corinthians 10:9) to describe the attacking serpents in the wilderness (ophis, or ophesi in its masculine, dative, plural form).
-It is also the same as the Septuagint version of the wilderness account.
-Thus it would appear that there was no unique Greek word for pterosaur like the Hebrew “saraph.”
-Instead the Greek authors fell back on the term “flying serpent” as the way to distinguish the winged reptilian creature, just like the KJV translators did in English.
+The relevant Greek words used by Josephus in this narrative are ἑρπετῶν or “erpetón,” which means “reptile” and ὄφεων or “ophis” which means “snakes”.
+The same general Greek word was employed by Herodotus (above) and Jesus Christ in John 3.
+And the exact form was used by Paul in I Corinthians 10:9 to describe the attacking serpents in the wilderness It is also the same as the Septuagint version of the wilderness account (ophis or ophesi in its masculine, dative, plural form).
+Since this is the common Greek word for snakes, perhaps there was no unique Greek word for pterosaur like the Hebrew “saraph.”
+Instead the Greek authors fell back on the phrase “flying serpent” as the way to distinguish the winged reptilian creature, just like the KJV translators did in English.

-After the incident in the wilderness of Arabia recorded in Numbers 21, the artifact of the saraph on the pole was preserved for centuries.
+After the incident in the wilderness of Arabia recorded in Numbers 21, the artifact of the saraph on the pole was preserved for centuries, through the times of the judges and the kings.
 Unfortunately, it later became an idolatrous symbol of worship, called Nehushtan.
 Hezekiah is recorded to have “removed the high places, and brake the images, and cut down the groves, and brake in pieces the brasen serpent that Moses had made: for unto those days the children of Israel did burn incense to it: and he called it Nehushtan” (II Kings 18:4).
+[Note Figure 4.]

 Even two hieroglyphic hymns (used for the coronation of the Pharaoh) found within the pyramids mention the “seref:”